 Rhubarb is an excellent source of vitamin K, which is needed for bone density and development.
 Vitamin K is also needed to facilitate healthy clotting processes and for heart health.
 All of this extra protection is needed as we age.

 Can you believe it?
 Just one serving of rhubarb has twice the antioxidant content of a serving of kale.
 Antioxidants help protect your cells from free radical damage and repair damaged cells, protecting them from further degeneration.
 Who says rhubarb can’t be added to salads, soups, and smoothies?
 Get a little creative with regard to how you incorporate it, and you’ll likely develop more of an appreciation for this vibrant garden plant.

 Rhubarb contains phenolic acid and anthocyanin, both of which are known to fight levels of inflammation in the body.
-These powerful compounds also work to reduce risk of heart disease, diabetes and protect your vascular system, which is very important for your overall health.
+These powerful compounds also work to reduce the risk of heart disease, diabetes and protect your vascular system, which is very important for your overall health.

 The excellent vitamin and mineral content in rhubarb makes it a perfect component to your beauty routine—both inside and out.
-People who regularly consume rhubarb note improvements in both skin tone and hair texture—who doesn’t want these youthful benefits as they get older?
+People, who regularly consume rhubarb, note improvements in both skin tone and hair texture—who doesn’t want these youthful benefits as they get older?
 Gnaw on a stalk with your morning smoothie, or spread some rhubarb jam on your toast at tea time for a natural boost of hair and skin beauty.

 There is good news for all women going through the changes of life: Regular consumption of rhubarb can help relieve symptoms of menopause, including the following: